Upper School Arts

 - Nichols Dance Ensemble: This student dance group provides opportunities for freshman, sophomore, junior and senior students to study dance techniques, create dances, collaborate with peers and perform challenging works.
 Students may enroll for a full year or for each individual sports trimester.
 This class takes place daily during the after school sports period (3:45-5:30).
 Students may receive both physical education and arts credit for fully participating in the classes and contributing to the performances.
 With the permission of the instructor, students may enroll twice a week for PE Credit only.
 Because of limitations in space, priority is given to those who aspire to have the daily experience of training as a “team” and performing as a finely tuned ensemble.
 Students study ballet, classic modern, improvisation, composition, yoga, and dance repertoire.
 Guest artists teach movement workshops and set choreography for performances.
 Advanced dancers have the opportunity to work individually and in small groups on solos, professional repertoire, and portfolio development.

 In Grade 9, Freshman Survey of the Arts, a comprehensive, interdisciplinary course is required.
 Students are exposed to dance, music, theatre and the visual arts.
 Survey of the Arts emphasizes a shared vocabulary amongst all of the art disciplines.
 Double class periods may be used for guest artist visits and presentations.
 The course involves a rotation through the music, theatre, dance and visual arts mediums.
-Students may also take chorus, orchestra or dance for credit.
+In addition to the Survey of the Arts, Freshman may also take chorus, orchestra or dance for credit.

 - Visual Thinking and Community, Photography (Fall): In this course the students develop their understanding of the basic guidelines of design and composition using a variety of traditional and digital photographic tools.
 The goal of this class is to introduce students to the language of photography and to become smart image-makers and critical thinkers in our current culture of mass media and prolific mechanical reproduction.
 Through the application of photographic techniques ranging from the very simple (such as pinhole camera) to the more complex (photo collage) students create images that challenge conventional and personal viewpoints.
 Through multimedia presentations, we look at other photographers, discuss their work and build a greater understanding of photographic history.
 This is primarily a hands-on studio class, which includes group projects, group critiques and development of students' personal perspectives and styles.
 The class includes at least two field trips to a local art center and a meditation on the role of visual art in the community.